Perth is an eclectic mix of metro madness and laid-back vibes that will appeal to all types of travellers.

 If you love to shop, you’ll love Perth.
 The city centre offers no end of opportunities to shop up a storm, including the Hay and Murray Street Malls.
 Browse in retail favourites like Peter Alexander, Skechers, Apple and many more.
 If luxury and lavish boutiques are more your style, head to King Street and visit Gucci, Chanel and Tiffany & Co.

-Apart from Vienna (Austria), Perth is the only capital city in the world to have a wine region so close to the CBD.
-The Swan Valley is less than 30 minutes’ drive from the city centre, but the landscape is a complete contrast to the concrete jungle.
-To make the most of your day in the valley, book a tour with d’Vine Wine Tours and let someone else do the driving!
-Not only will you sip wine at classy cellar doors like Mandoon Estate, you’ll also sample gourmet foods and do a tasting at Elmar’s In The Valley — a German microbrewery.
+Apart from Vienna (Austria), Perth is the only capital city in the world to have a wine region right on its doorstep.
+The Swan Valley is less than 30 minutes’ drive from the CBD, but the landscape is a complete contrast to the concrete jungle.
+To make the most of your day in the valley, book a tour with d’Vine Wine Tours and let someone else do the driving.
+You’ll sip wine at classy cellar doors like Mandoon Estate, sample gourmet foods, and do a tasting at Elmar’s In The Valley — an awesome German microbrewery.

 Fremantle is the place to go for convict history, craft beer, and fish and chips.
 Start with a tour of Fremantle Prison, where you’ll walk through the old cells and hear fascinating gaol-yard stories.
 Next, head to Little Creatures Brewing for a brewery tour with beer tastings, and then Fisherman’s Wharf for a spot of lunch at any of the seafood eateries hugging the quayside.
 Be sure to get a selfie with the bronze statue of the Bon Scott — the original lead singer of legendary Aussie rockers AC/DC.
 Scott spent his teenage years in Fremantle.
 He died in 1980, and is buried in Fremantle Cemetery.